-- · Rearward facing child restraint, OR - Forward facing child restraint with an inbuilt harness - Properly fitted to the vehicle - · Adjusted to fit the child's body correctly
+- · Rearward facing child car restraint with an inbuilt harness, OR - · Forward facing child car restraint with an inbuilt harness - · Properly fitted to the vehicle - · Adjusted to fit the child's body correctly.

 Children under 4 years of age must not travel in the front seat of a vehicle that has two or more rows of seats.